 I was curious about the fees being charged to them for the administration and management of their accounts.
 The question had been raised at a company employee meeting, and the group was assured by the plan administrator that there were no fees other than the annual $50.
 Of course, he didn’t happen to mention the expenses charged by the guys managing the money — the mutual fund managers.

 Harry had always assured me that there were no fees other than the annual $50 administration fee needed to prepare IRS reports.
 Of course, I knew there had to be additional fees, but since I had no actual connection to the 401 (k), I decided not to press it.

-A wonderful piece of software had come to the market a few years back called Brightscope.
-This database tracks 401 (k) plans and discloses actual fees being charged by the investment management of the individual 401 (k) plans around the country.
-Now I had the tool I needed to actually take a deep look at Harry and Sally’s 401(k) fund management expenses.
-I confess I could have looked the other way and never said a thing; I was in fact acquiring a nice client with the rollover.
+An excellent piece of software had come to the market a few years back called Brightscope https://www.brightscope.com/ This database tracks 401 (k) plans and discloses actual fees being charged by the investment management of the individual 401 (k) plans around the country.
+Now I had the tool I needed to take an in-depth look at Harry and Sally’s 401(k) fund management expenses.
+I confess I could have looked the other way and never said a thing; I was acquiring a nice client with the rollover.
 Why not just be quiet and go along?